 The other thing is to simplify the process.
 With the right practice management software, you must have the built-in functionality to get an online patient review from every outgoing patient.

 CareStack goes a step further, where you can selectively push review requests to patients during check-out.
 With options to personalize the review request and manage it across different platforms, all from within the software, CareStack ensures that your practice employs the smartest way to build your brand online.

 Choosing the right platform to promote reviews is another crucial part of reputation management.
 Yelp, Google, Facebook, and HealthGrades reviews are the most popular review platforms currently trending.
 With excellent patient care, an active dental team, and the right PMS, managing online brand reputation shouldn’t be a worry.

 Getting patients into your dental practice may be going well.
 But how about keeping those patients after they visit your practice?

-It’s not just about the quality of care you provide, but an unforgettable experience that keeps them coming back.
+It’s not just about the quality of care you provide, but an unforgettable experience that keeps them returning.
 From the time they arrive at the practice till the time they leave, you have an ample amount of time to make them feel happy and comfortable.
-With CareStack combine care, convenience, and connection to get closer to your patients like never before:
+With CareStack, combine care, convenience, and connection to get closer to your patients like never before:

-- Send reviews links before the patient walks out of your practice
+Send review links before the patient walks out of your practice

 And that’s not the end.
-Book a CareStack demo and find out more about the exclusive features that can help you re-imagine your patient experience and power up your brand reputation.
+Book a CareStack demo and learn more about the exclusive features that can help you re-imagine your patient experience and power up your brand reputation.